arifov/sitecore-test/Sitecore.Web/Readme.txt

+﻿## Sitecore.Web

-﻿Sitecore.Web - an Angular 6 site-client that shows different content depending on a user.
+An Angular 6 site-client that shows different content depending on a user.
 Uses JWT token for authentication.